KushGabani/Data-Structure-Implementation/README.md

      function Tree() : A constructor to intialise the tree's object. root - sets root to null
                       size - sets size to 0
-                      function createTree() - A call to create a tree

-     function createTree() : A function to create a tree object args : (int[]) Dataset for the tree returns : void

      function addNodes() : A stand alone and a subsidiary function of createTree() function to add nodes into the tree. args : (Node Object) New node to be added, (Node Object) A parent of the tree, generally the root.